The bidding zones applicable to the day-ahead and intraday trading shall apply to forward capacity calculation and allocation.

 TSOs on a bidding zone border shall issue long-term transmission rights unless the relevant regulatory authorities of the bidding zone border have adopted coordinated decisions not to issue long-term transmission rights on the bidding zone border.

-Where long-term transmission rights do not exist on a bidding zone border at the entry into force of this Regulation, the competent regulatory authorities of the bidding zone border shall adopt coordinated decisions on the introduction of long-term transmission rights no later than six months after the expiry of the deadline for transposition of this Regulation.
+Where long-term transmission rights do not exist on a bidding zone border at the entry into force of this Regulation, the competent regulatory authorities of the bidding zone border shall adopt coordinated decisions on the introduction of long-term transmission rights no later than 30 June 2024.

 The above-mentioned decisions shall be based on an assessment that identifies whether the electricity forward market provides sufficient hedging opportunities in the relevant bidding zones.